JohnEarnest/ok/docs/Fromk5Tok6.md

 	 prm "aab"
 	("aab";"aba";"aab";"aba";"baa";"baa")

 If the argument is numeric, interpret it as `!x`.
-This type of generalization is consistent with several other operators such as "except":

 	 prm 3
 	(0 1 2;0 2 1;1 0 2;1 2 0;2 0 1;2 1 0)